HS Handbook

 Once the semester or year has started, students will not be permitted to make random changes in

-their class schedules.
+class schedules.
 All requested changes will be approved by the parent, counselor, and principal and must be completed within the first week of school or in the case of second semester, by the last day of first semester.
 All possible changes will be subject to class size and completion of other requirements.
 Occupational training selection must also be done within the week before the 2nd semester begins.

 CLASS STANDING (STUDENT CLASSIFICATION)